Hammil Lake

 Bayfield County, WisconsinOligotrophic

-Hammil Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Hammil Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 Hammil Lake reaches 47 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 77 acres, Hammil Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Among the 55 graded lakes in Bayfield County, Hammil Lake ranks 5 — in the top quartile locally.
+Hammil Lake ranks 26 of 52 in Bayfield County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-30.
 Grade methodology: LakeGrade methodology.